Trac-Systems/hypermall-downloads/README.md

 # Hypermall

-This is the binary release page for Hypermall.
+This is the release page for Hypermall installables.
-Please see the releases link for downloads.

-### Windows users:

-Run the batch file from the zipped download and wait for the installation.
-Then run the file run_hypermall.bat (it will be created upon installation).
-Regular installation method will be available, soon.
+Please see go here to download & install: https://github.com/Trac-Systems/hypermall-downloads/releases/tag/0.41.9